georgef3/Johns-Hopkins-Data-Science-Certification/README.md

-# Johns-Hopkins-Data-Science-Certification
-Week 4, Getting and Cleaning Data.
+# Johns-Hopkins-Data-Science-Certification-Week-4-Assignment Getting and Cleaning Data

 This repo was created to fit the assignment parameters for Week 4 of the Getting and Cleaning Data Course.

 The instructions for the assignment are as follows: